AbinashTN/Twitch-Toxicity-Performances-Analysis/README.md

 - `messages_classification/` – Code for classifying chat messages.
 - `data_preprocessing/` – Code for preprocessing match timelines to keep only essential data and align it with the available stream data.
+- `correlation_analysis/` – Code for analyzing the correlation between toxicity and various performance metrics.

 ### 📂 messages_classification